kilichzf/Custom-Image-Labeling-Framework/README.md

 * Label your images
 * Use the same method in the script to pull your labels into our training script

+# Contribution and Improvement

+Any improvements are welcome.